1861 April 22nd

 CSA: Colonel Theophilus Hunter Holmes assumed command of the Defences of North Carolina.

-CSA: The Potomac Line was established, comprising forces collected around Fredericksburg, Virginia, controlling the Potomac River from Mt Vernon to the Rappahannock River.
+CSA: The Potomac Line was established, comprising forces collected around Fredericksburg, Virginia, controlling the Potomac River from Mount Vernon to the Rappahannock River.

 CSA: Virginia State Brigadier-General Daniel Ruggles assumed command of the Potomac Line.